-Further, as required by rules and regulations of Dubai Development Authority, we report that:
+Further, as required by the rules and regulations of Dubai Development Authority, we report that:

-- (i) we have obtained all the information we considered necessary for the purposes of our audit; - (ii) the financial statements have been prepared and comply, in all material respects, with the applicable rules and regulations of Dubai Development Authority; - (iii) the Company has maintained proper books of account; - (iv) the financial information included in the report of the manager is consistent with the books of account of the Company; - (v) nothing has come to our attention which causes us to believe that the Company has contravened during the year ended March 31, 2023 any of the applicable rules and regulations of Dubai Development Authority or in respect of the Company, its Articles of Association which would materially affect its activities or its financial position as of March 31, 2023;
+- i.
+We have obtained all the information we considered necessary for the purposes of our audit; - ii.
+The financial statements have been prepared and complied in all material respects, with applicable provisions of the rules and regulations of Dubai Development Authority; - iii.
+The Company has maintained proper books of account; - iv.
+The financial information included in the report of the Director is consistent with the books of account of the Company; - v.
+The investments or purchase of shares, if any, are disclosed in the financial statement during the year March 31, 2024; - vi.
+The material related party transactions and the terms under which they were conducted are disclosed in the financial statements. - vii.
+Nothing has come to our attention which causes us to believe that the Company has contravened, during the financial year ended March 31, 2024 any of the applicable provisions of the rules and regulations of Dubai Development Authority or in respect of the Company, its Articles of Association and minutes of the Board of Directors which would materially affect its activities or its financial position as at March 31, 2024